JustinoM/WAVEWATCH-III/README.md

 by Justino Martinez (justino@icm.csic.es)

-These tools are intended to be used with TUTORIAL_GRIDGEN that can be downloaded from
+These tools are intended to be used with TUTORIAL_GRIDGEN, which can be downloaded from

 ftp://ftp.ifremer.fr/ifremer/ww3/COURS/WAVES_SHORT_COURSE/TUTORIALS/TUTORIAL_GRIDGEN